atiq-shumon/seo_viral_search_keyword_page_rank_google_chrome_extention/README.md

 chrome extention
 =========================
-serfer -- to view search frequency of a keyword in a locality
+surfer -- to view search frequency of a keyword in a locality